Rebecca Kadaga: Career

 Between 1984 and 1988, Kadaga was in private law practice.
-From 1989 to 1996, she served as the member of parliament for Kamuli District in the District Woman's Constituency.
-She served as the Chairperson of the University Council for Mbarara University between 1993 and 1996.
-In 1996, she served as Secretary General of the East African Women Parliamentarians Association.
+From 1989 to 1996, she served as the member of parliament for Kamuli District in the District Woman's nstituency.
+She served as the chairperson of the University Council for Mbarara University between 1993 and 1996.
+In 1996, she served as secretary general of the East African Women Parliamentarians Association.

-From 1996 to 1998, Rebecca Kadaga was the Ugandan Minister of State for Regional Cooperation (Africa and the Middle East).
-From 1998 to 1999, she was Minister of State for Communication and Aviation, and from 1999 to 2000, she was Minister of Parliamentary Affairs.
-She was elected as Deputy Speaker of Parliament in 2001, a position that she held until 19 May 2011, when she was elected Speaker of Parliament.
+From 1996 to 1998, Kadaga was the Ugandan minister of State for Regional Cooperation (Africa and the Middle East).
+From 1998 to 1999, she was minister of State for Communication and Aviation, and from 1999 to 2000, she was minister of Parliamentary Affairs.
+She was elected as deputy speaker of Parliament in 2001, a position that she held until 19 May 2011, when she was elected speaker of Parliament.

-Following the February 2016 general election, Kadaga was unanimously re-elected as Speaker of Parliament on 19 May 2016.
+Following the February 2016 general election, Kadaga was unanimously re-elected as speaker of Parliament on 19 May 2016.

+In August 2016, Kadaga and Deputy Speaker Jacob Oulanyah travelled with separate delegations to attend the 28th annual Ugandan North American Association (UNAA) convention in Boston, United States, and the trip was reported to have forced Parliament to adjourn amid a public dispute over travel costs and who would remain to chair the House.
+The Daily Monitor coverage of the Boston UNAA trip included claims that 78 MPs were in Boston and that Shs.
+2 billion were spent, which Parliament disputed.

 On 20 December 2017, Kadaga presided over the Ugandan Parliament session that passed a constitutional amendment which, among other measures, eliminated the requirement for candidates running for the presidency to be younger than 75 years of age.
-The amendment essentially gave Museveni leeway to run for President of Uganda for his sixth term in office.
+The amendment essentially gave Yoweri Museveni leeway to run for president of Uganda for his sixth term in office.

 On 14 January 2021, Kadaga was re-elected to Parliament as a Woman Representative for Kamuli District.
 Consequently, she embarked on a campaign to retain her position as Speaker of Parliament for a third term.
 Kadaga lost the Speaker Vote to her former deputy Jacob Oulanyah after falling out of favor with her party, the National Resistance Movement (NRM).

+On 15 January 2026, Kadaga was re-elected as a member of parliament for women representative Kamuli District and in May 2026, she was reappointed 1st deputy prime minister and minister for East African affairs.

+From 2015 to 2026, Kadaga was second national vice chairperson (female) on the NRM Central Executive Committee (CEC), a position she lost to Anita Among in 2025.